Press Release - Island Novice

 Alberni Wrestlers Compete at Island Novice in Victoria

 Wrestling teams from ADSS, EJ Dunn, and Neill Middle School travelled to Victoria on Saturday to compete at the Island Novice Wrestling Championships.
 The tournament marks the official start of the school wrestling season.

 The Novice tournament is intended for athletes who are relatively new to the sport and there are restrictions as to who can compete.
 As a result a number of the Alberni wrestlers either did not travel to Victoria or travelled down to referee rather than wrestle in the tournament.
 Despite having only a portion of their wrestlers compete the local teams did very well.

-Reflecting on the results from the day Neill Middle School coach Erin Anker had this to say, “all our wrestlers should be proud of how they wrestled.
+Reflecting on the results from the day Alberni District Secondary Coach John McDonald had this to say, “all our wrestlers should be proud of how they wrestled.
 Many wrestled their first match ever.
 All of our wrestlers, including those that didn’t place, showed courage to come to this tournament and wrestle.
 You learn from every match and I know we will continue to get better.
-That why the in Alberni wrestling the tradition continues.”
+That why in Alberni wrestling the tradition continues.”

 Wrestlers from all three teams will be right back on the mats training this week in preparation for upcoming tournaments.
-On Saturday a select group of elite wrestlers will be travelling to SFU to compete in the Roberts Rumble.
-At the same time wrestlers from all levels will be travelling to Chemanius for the Cougar Invitational.
+On December 1 wrestlers from all three schools will travel to Duncan to compete in the Cougar Invitational.
 Parents, wrestlers and program supporters interested in finding out more about upcoming wrestling events are encouraged to visit the club’s website www.alberniwrestling.ca.